flexera-public/policy_templates/saas/okta/inactive_users/README.md

 ## How It Works

-The [Okta Users API](https://developer.okta.com/docs/reference/api/users/#list-users) to used to obtain a list of Okta users and their most recent login date.
+The [Okta Users API](https://developer.okta.com/docs/reference/api/users/#list-users) is used to obtain a list of Okta users and their most recent login date.

 ## Input Parameters